Home Bio- Chronology Auctions Bibliography Links Becoming an Artist Quotes Critics 1883 Magi Who's Who Blog

 On May 22, 2008: Sotheby's New York offered the Old Arrowmaker.
 Estimated value $70,000 to $100,000.
 The hammer price, including buyer's premium set a record at $301,000 for this artist's works.

 In October 2007: a private collector purchased the 1879 'Veiled' Bride of Spring from Cowan's Auctions in Cincinnati for $138,000 (lot 644).
 Lewis had donated it to Good Samaritan hospital in Cincinnati.
-It was put out to salvage when the hospital moved to a new building and finally found in a Kentucky library by an astute art historian.
+It had been put out to salvage when the hospital moved to a new building and finally found in a Kentucky library by an astute art historian.

 A summary of earlier auction prices appears in the introduction to The Indomitable Sprit of Edmonia Lewis, by Harry Henderson and Albert Henderson.